apiato/apiato/docs/_docs/features/authentication.md

 order: 3
 ---

-In apiato, middlewares are the best solution to apply Authentication in your App.
+Middlewares are the best solution to apply Authentication in your App.

-in **APIATO** you can use these two `Authentication Middlewares`, to protect your endpoints:
+In Apiato you can use these two `Authentication Middlewares`, to protect your endpoints:

 - API Authentication: `auth:api`
 - Web Authentication: `auth:web`